What Is a Probate Bond?

 Please note that nothing in this article constitutes legal advice.
 For anyone unsure about their or someone else's duties as an administrator, executor, guardian, or trustee, consulting an attorney is always the best option.

-Basics of the Probate Process
+Understand Probate Bonds & the Basics of the Probate Process

 First, it's important to know how the probate process works.
 A will allows a person to leave instructions about how their possessions will be distributed and dependent family members will be cared for after the writer of the will (called a testator in legal terms) passes away.
 The probate court system is responsible for executing the instructions in a will and settling any disputes that may arise.

 Typically, the process followed in probate court includes these steps:

 - The will of the testator must be found, authenticated, and filed with the probate court.